vlang/v/doc/docs.md

 In V, a string is a read-only array of bytes.
 String data is encoded using UTF-8.

-Just like Go and Java, strings are immutable which means their values cannot be changed.
+Just like in Go and Java, strings are immutable which means their values cannot be changed.

 The following code will raise an error: